wntrblm/Castor_and_Pollux/user_guide/docs/index.md

 ![Illustration of the oscillator's outputs](images/3%20-%20Osc%20outputs.svg){.dark-invert}

-Each oscillator generates three waveforms: _saw_, _pulse_, and _sub_.
-The three mixing knobs control how much of each waveform is present in the oscillator's output.
+Each oscillator generates three waveshapes: _saw_, _pulse_, and _sub_.
+The three mixing knobs control how much of each waveshape is present in the oscillator's output.
 You can read more about the sound of each waveshape in the [waveshapes](#waveshapes) section.

 Next, the output of the two oscillators is combined together by the _crossfade mixer_: